Prometheus (Stargate): CGI models and exterior

 The Prometheus ship model was created entirely as a computer generated image by the visual effects studio Image Engine, with the studio basing their work on Robbin's drawings.
 Rainmaker Digital Effects also worked on various shots of the ship over the course of the show.
 Many of the visual effects shots were designed to be reused throughout the show as a money-saving effort.
 This included the shots such as Frank Simmons (John DeLancie) being blown out of an airlock in the episode "Prometheus", which would later be altered for the episode "Memento", replacing Simmons with the hyperdrive core module.
 Shots of the Prometheus flying by or landing on different planets were also altered and reused in episodes such as "Memento" and "Beachhead".

 Outside of the bridge set a greenscreen was hung allowing for visual effect shots to be added, however as a cost-saving alternative to a star field visual effect production could swap the greenscreen for a black curtain that had small pieces of mirror attached, which when lit gave the effect of a star field.
-The multi-purpose room window also featured a window and greenscreen which would be used for shots of the ships engine core.
+The multi-purpose room window also featured a window and greenscreen which would be used for shots of the ship's engine core.

+In season six through eight the ship had two pods, or nacelles on either side.
+Onscreen and in Robbin's original drawings these were intended to be a form of propulsion.
+In season nine, these were reconceived as hanger bays from which the F-302 could launch.